Underdog promo code CBSSPORTS2: New play $5, get $75 offer on NFL, NBA, more

-Underdog promo code CBSSPORTS2: $75 bonus for new users for NFL, NBA, more on Friday, December 12
+Underdog promo code CBSSPORTS2: $75 bonus for new users for NFL, NBA Cup, more on Saturday, December 13

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Week 15 NFL schedule continues with a 14-game slate on Sunday and one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Among the top matchups includes an AFC East clash between Josh Allen and the Buffalo Bills against Drake Maye and the New England Patriots, and can be played on the best DFS apps.
+Fourteen games on Sunday and one 'Monday Night Football' matchup highlight the Week 15 NFL slate, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+There are several intriguing games, including an AFC East clash between Josh Allen and the Buffalo Bills against Drake Maye and the New England Patriots, and can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.